Thursday, 21 August 2025

 They are also planning plenty of renovations in their parks.
 One of them is the purpose of this post: Villains Land.

 You see, Magic Kingdom is divided in different areas, each themed to something.
-Disney executives decided to theme an entire new area of this park to none other than the Villainous miscreants of their movies.
+Disney executives decided to theme an entire new area of this park to none other than the villainous miscreants of their movies.
 The area will have, under completion, stores, shows and two rides.

 There is nothing more discordian than gloryfing characters who represent evil.
 Some of these antagonists are especially vicious.
 From Mephistophelean figures like Ursula and Maleficent to sexual predators like Frollo, projects like this are really telling about the state of American nihilism.